 Health Information Technology

-An Information Session will be in Room 4510 of the Health Careers Building, CPCC Central Campus, 1335 Elizabeth Avenue, Charlotte, NC 28204:
+An Information Session will be held in the Health Careers Building, CPCC Central Campus, 1335 Elizabeth Avenue, Charlotte, NC 28204:

 Attendance at an Information Sessions is highly recommended prior to submitting the Admissions Application.